3.5 Manual Recalibration of WFC3 Data

 3.5.2 calwf3 Examples

 Documentation for the calwf3 software is provided at readthedocs, with version history available on the STScI github repository or readthedocs software history.
-Users may reprocess either a single RAW image, an image association, or a list of raw files:
+Users may reprocess either a single RAW image, an image association, or a list of raw files in Python:

 A single RAW exposure